 If you want to turn Smart Invert on, you will obviously need to be running iOS 11, but assuming that’s taken care of:

 Step 1: Fire up the Settings app and navigate to General > Accessibility > Display Accommodations > Invert Colors.

 And there you have it.
 A dark mode of sorts on iPhones and iPads which actually looks pretty good.

-It will be interesting to see if Apple will make it better and call it dark mode by the time iOS 11 is ready for primetime to go with OLED iPhone 8, which is expected to launch this fall.
+It will be interesting to see if Apple will make it better and call it dark mode by the time iOS 11.1 is ready for primetime to go with OLED iPhone X, which is expected to launch in November.